jamiecwong/ecs-fargate-web-app/README.md

 Container logging to CloudWatch logs has also been enabled, the log group is named after the cluster name prefix, e.g. `ecs-9b8b`.

+# Monitoring and alerting

+The load balancer and target group are monitored for 5XX errors, Cloudwatch alarms are triggered if these errors are detected.
+An SNS Topic arn can be added to these alarms in `monitoring.tf` so that you can receive the alerts via email.

 # Cleaning up

 To remove the infrastructure run the Terraform commands: